What is the Nurture Science Program?

 Why should I donate to the Nurture Science Program?

-There are millions of families and children suffering from emotional problems, behavior disorders, and developmental disabilities, and the current treatment strategies and behavioral therapy are not effectively meeting the needs of those families.
-Nurture as a field of scientific inquiry has been underfunded, under-explored, and under-utilized as a basis for intervention and prevention of emotional, behavioral, and developmental disorders of young children.
-Our group has completed a study of a Family Nurture Intervention with preterm infants that has produced highly significant results that predict better cognitive, language, attention, and emotional regulation in a group (preterm infants) that is known to suffer from deficits in these functions.
-Therefore, Family Nurture Intervention should be tested in infants born less prematurely and those born at term that show deficits in these functions at later ages.
-In order to carry out these studies, a fully functioning clinic is required and the funds to sustain it.
+There are millions of families and children suffering from emotional problems, behavior disorders, and developmental disabilities, and the current treatment strategies and behavioral therapy are not effectively meeting the needs of many of these families.
+Scientific research on the healing power of nurture has been underfunded, under-explored, and under-utilized as a basis for intervention and prevention of emotional, behavioral, and developmental disorders of young children.
+The Nurture Science Program has completed a study of a Family Nurture Intervention with preterm infants that produced highly significant results that predict better cognitive, language, attention, and emotional regulation - all areas where preterm infants as a group are known to suffer deficits.
+Therefore, Family Nurture Intervention should be tested in infants born less prematurely as well as with infants born at term that show deficits in these functions at later ages.
+Funding is required to carry out these studies.
 Our hope is that three to four years from now the Nurture Science Program will be ready to promote Family Nurture Intervention in NICUs around the country and help more children and families.

 Why study preterm infants?

-This refers to the probability an infant will suffer many medical and/or developmental problems later in childhood.
+This refers to the probability that an infant will suffer neurodevelopmental or socio-emotional problems later in childhood.
 Preterm infants are known to be at high risk for emotional, behavioral, and developmental disorders.
-Much research is aimed at identified risk factors.
-We think the biggest risk factor is the emotional separation from the mother and family.
-Our therapy, therefore, is focused on overcoming the separation through mother-infant reciprocal calming activities.
-Preterm infants are “high risk” because of the traumatic separation at such a critical age in development.
-Family Nurture Intervention aims to provide mother and infant with repeated reciprocal interactions of calming as soon as possible following birth.
+Research and treatments are generally aimed at identified cognitive risk factors for these kinds of problems.
+We think a major risk factor is disruption to the autonomic nervous system – the part of the nervous system that controls basic bodily functions such as breathing, heart rate and digestion – that occurs with traumatic separation from the mother and family at such a critical age in development.
+Our therapy, Family Nurture Intervention, aims to restore autonomic co-regulation and shared calming between infant and mother through repeated reciprocal calming interactions as soon as possible following birth.

-Is Family Nurture Intervention being established for all babies, regardless of risk factors, even if there are none?
+Is Family Nurture Intervention being designed for all babies, regardless of risk factors, even if there are none?

 What biological mechanisms are at work in Family Nurture Intervention?